hectorstudio/react-client-interface-with-tango/Widgets.md

+# Description

+With this device explorer built on TangoGQL, you can:

+1. View a list of all Tango devices
+2. View and modify device properties
+3. View and modify device attributes
+4. View and execute device commands

+# Usage

+1. Clone the repository.
+2. Run `npm install`.
+3. Modify the `proxy` setting in `package.json` to reflect the location of the TangoGQL instance.
+4. Type `npm start`.

+# Authors

+WebJive was written by the KITS Group at MAX IV Laboratory.

+---

 # How to create a widget

 A widget is a bundle consisting of two objects: a definition and a React component.
 The bundle is typically exported from a file: